aaaronic/wav2c/README.markdown

 1. Use Audacity to create the file with the right settings: 8KHz, 8bit, mono.
 Do it with WAV export.
 2. Audacity will always leave a tail, making the file suck big time.
 Therefore trim it with: `sox fifiu.wav fifiu-cut.wav trim 0 10000s`
 3. Compile wav2c with usual `make`
-4. Export it to text with: `./wav2c fifiu-cut.wav fifiu.h sounddata`
+4. Export it to text with: `./wav2c fifiu-cut.wav fifiu.c soundVariableName`

 Links
 -----